orstavik/JoiComponents/book/chapter2_slot_basics/1_WhatIs_shadowDOM.md

    the previous chapter and example.
 2. This time, however, two elements: `<h1>Hello </h1>` and `<p>world!</p>`,
    was placed as slottable nodes for the `<green-frame>` element.
-3. Both of these nodes therefore gets "transposed"/"kidnapped" by the inner `<slot>` element when the DOM is flattened.
+3. Both of these nodes therefore gets "transposed"/moved into the inner `<slot>` element when the DOM is flattened.
 4. But, we end up getting 5 DOM nodes being slotted.
 This is because `<slot>` elements can be filled with both HTML elements and HTML text nodes.